Agave salmiana Otto ex Salm-Dyck

 Agave salmiana var. salmiana, Agave tehuacanensis, Agave mitriformis, Agave dyckii, Agave lehmannii

-Agave salmiana is an evergreen, succulent plant forming a large rosette of thick, dark green leaves up to 5 feet (1.5 m) long, with a large point at the tip and strong spines on the edges and a large terminal spine.
+Agave salmiana is a succulent plant that forms a large rosette of thick, dark green leaves with a large point at the tip and strong spines on the edges and a large terminal spine.
 The leaves grow up to 5 feet (1.5 m) long.
-It flowers after 15 to 25 years producing a vertical floral stem, typically up to 13 feet (4 m) long and bearing greenish-yellow flowers.
+It flowers after 15 to 25 years, producing a vertical floral stem, typically up to 13 feet (4 m) long and bearing greenish-yellow flowers.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).